 Profibus is an international, open, non-proprietary field bus standard which is defined in the European Standard EN 50170.
 For more information about the standard, visit the official Profibus website at www.profibus.com.
-This website also contains valuable instructions and information on the physical layout and cabling of the bus.

-The SCH108BEX encoder implements the DP-V0 variant of the Profibus standard.
+The SCH88BEX encoder implements the DP-V0 variant of the Profibus standard.

-The SCH108BEX supports the Profibus "Profile for Encoders" ver.
+The SCH88BEX supports the Profibus "Profile for Encoders" ver.
 1.1 and manufacturer specific functionality.
 The Profile for Encoders can be acquired from the Profibus Nutzerorganisation under the order no. 3.062.
 The different functionalities are:

 - 1. Class 1 Multiturn.
 This is a 32-bit multiturn encoder.
 The encoder has only the possibility to return the position and has limited possibilities for configuration. - 2.
 Class 2 Multiturn.
 This is a 32-bit multiturn encoder that, besides all functions for the class 1 encoder, also has the possibility for presetting the position and a more detailed configuration, including the possibility for scaling. - 3.
 Scancon 2.0 Multiturn.
 This is a 32-bit multiturn encoder that, besides all functions for the class 2 encoder, also will return velocity and acceleration.
+It furthermore also has the possibility to change the direction of rotation "on the fly".